Applib-HarmonyOS/FrescoImageView/README.md

 ### Load network pictures

-Call the void loadView(String url, int defaultResID) method.
+Call the void loadView(String url, int defaultResId) method.

-url represents the address of the network image that needs to be loaded, and defaultResID represents the placeholder image (default image).
+url represents the address of the network image that needs to be loaded, and defaultResId represents the placeholder image (default image).

 ```java
 frescoImageView.loadView(mImgUrl, ResourceTable.Media_icon);
 ```

-If you need to display the default image first, then load and display a low-resolution image, and finally display the original image, you can use the void loadView(String lowUrl ,String url, int defaultResID) method, and lowUrl represents the low-resolution image address.
+If you need to display the default image first, then load and display a low-resolution image, and finally display the original image, you can use the void loadView(String lowUrl ,String url, int defaultResId) method, and lowUrl represents the low-resolution image address.

 ### Load network GIFs.